 There’s an abundance of sisters out there with multiple children by multiple men because they chose to lay with the first guy who had money, looks, gift of gab, whatever; and in the end, they’re paying for it one way or another.
 If you are one of these aforementioned women, please teach your daughter the value of finding the right guy and not allowing her to repeat the same mistakes you made.
 And in no way shape or form should she let ANY man put their hands on her (on the same token tell her to keep her hands to herself as well).

-9. Stay clear of any drama especially where men are involved
+9. Stay clear of drama, especially over men

 10. Know your worth as a woman

 This sums up the previous 9 things: Don’t let yourself become just another statistic.